michaelbZA/my-website/content/posts/fc-series/09-technology-enablement-modern-finance.md

 ## Introduction

 Technology has transformed the finance function more dramatically in the last decade than perhaps any other aspect of our work.
-As David Parmenter emphasizes in his book "The Leading-Edge Manager's Guide to Success," finance leaders who fail to embrace technological innovation risk becoming irrelevant in the modern business landscape.
+As David Parmenter emphasises in his book "The Leading-Edge Manager's Guide to Success," finance leaders who fail to embrace technological innovation risk becoming irrelevant in the modern business landscape.

-In this post, I'll explore how finance managers can evaluate, implement, and leverage technology to elevate their team's performance and strategic contribution to the organization.
+In this post, I'll explore how finance managers can evaluate, implement, and leverage technology to elevate their team's performance and strategic contribution to the organisation.

 ## Evaluating Your Current Technology Stack